-- Scroll through the list of users to identify users who are listed with a successful, an unknown or failed agent status, or with a .local, .corp, .internal, or other private network address.
+- Scroll through the list of users to identify users listed with a successful, unknown, or failed agent status, or with a .local, .corp, .internal, or other private network address.

-- Success means that the user is logged in and the DMA is communicating with our servers.
+- Success means the user is logged in and the DMA is communicating with our servers.

 - Timed Out means that the user has been logged in and DMA was communicating with our servers, but the user has been logged off for more than 4 hours.